 Melinda Pavlata, Ph.D. is a 2nd-generation circus and belly dance artist and Director of Moody Street Circus.
 She grew performing as a child in a family of traveling artists, musicians, dancers and circus entertainers.

-After living through a colorful & itinerant childhood as a professional entertainer in circus and dance settings in the U.S. and in Athens, Greece, Melinda sought peaceful refuge for a time in academia.
+After living through a colorful & itinerant childhood as a professional dance and circus artist in the U.S. and in Athens, Greece, Melinda sought peaceful refuge in academia.
 She graduated from Wellesley College magna cum laude with Phi Beta Kappa honors in her junior year.
 She was awarded a Ben Franklin Fellowship to attend graduate school at the University of Pennsylvania.
 She earned a DES from the Université de Genève and an MA and PhD in medieval French literature in 1997.
 She continued to dance, teach acrobatics, and perform in the circus all the while.
 Melinda received awards for outstanding teaching at UPenn and, after her PhD, went on to work as an adjunct professor of French at Boston College.

-When a beloved family member was diagnosed with Lou Gehrig's disease and given a 3-5 year prognosis, Melinda felt the primal call of carrying on her family legacy in creative movement arts.
-She left academia to fully immerse herself in a sparkling, full-time life in circus arts and belly dance.
+When a beloved family member was diagnosed with Lou Gehrig's disease and given a 3-5 year prognosis, Melinda felt the primal call to formally carry on her family legacy in creative movement arts.
+She left academia to fully immerse herself in a full-time life of circus and dance.
 She also became involved in the fight to find a treatment or cure for ALS and was an auxiliary cofounder of the ALS Development Institute with her former husband - and dear friend still - James Heywood.

 As a child, Melinda split her time between Berkeley, San Francisco, New York City, and Athens, Greece, performing in circus, theaters and taverns with her parents and her sister Piper.
 Her mother is the belly dance artist Rhea of Greece.
 At the age of 7 Melinda would spend half the year was turning cartwheels and making human pyramids in the ring as part of the San Francisco-based Pickle Family Circus (where her father Phil Marsh was music director, and her step-mother Cecil MacKinnon was a juggler and acrobat), and the other half in the ancient city of Athens, balancing a tray of burning candles on her head every night in front of 600 tourists in the context of her mother's Greek taverna shows.